biesbjerg/ngx-translate-extract/README.md

+If you like this project please show your support with a GitHub star.
+Much appreciated!

 # ng2-translate-extract
 Extract translatable (ng2-translate) strings and save as a JSON or Gettext pot file.
 Merges with existing strings if the output file already exists.